 - a.
-Raise and promote awareness of privacy and privacy best practices, - b.
-Identify opportunities and champion privacy at their respective Extended Leadership Team (ELT) meetings - c.
-Work with their teams and the privacy coordinator at reviewing privacy documentation - d.
-Provide and/or coordinate privacy training for their teams
+Raise and promote awareness of privacy and privacy best practices. - b.
+Identify opportunities and champion privacy at their respective Extended Leadership Team (ELT) meetings. - c.
+Work with their teams and the Privacy Coordinator reviewing privacy documentation. - d.
+Provide and/or coordinate privacy training for their teams.